lyntan01/Orbital-Project/README.md

 Navigate back to the feature list: [2.2 Private Features : Personal](#22-private-features--personal)

 #### **2.2.9 Edit Product**

-This feature allows user to edit the product information in their *My Products* page.
+This feature allows users to edit the product information in their *My Products* page.

 ![Edit](https://i.imgur.com/l69sRYa.png)

 *How to access this feature*:

-Click on the edit button besides any product on any one of the *My Product* pages.
+Click on the *Edit* button beside any product on any one of the *My Product* pages.

 *Function*:

-* **Editing a product to place it into *Shelved***
+* **Edit a product to place it into *Shelved***

 Users can indicate the My Products Category as *Shelved*  to move the product into *Shelved*. (see below)